unicode-org/icu4x/provider/datagen/README.md

   * see the documentation on [`icu_codepointtrie_builder`](icu_codepointtrie_builder#build-configuration)
 * `bin`
   * required by the CLI and enabled by default to make `cargo install` work
-* `legacy_api`
-  * enables the deprecated pre-1.3 API
-  * enabled by default for semver stability
-  * will be removed in 2.0.

 Experimental unstable ICU4X components are behind Cargo features which are not enabled by default.
 Note that these Cargo features affect the behaviour of [`all_keys`]: